 Pulling, pushing, lifting and throwing all require back muscles to certain extents, as does walking or standing.
 Similar to having broad shoulders, a wide back is a symbol of strength and stability.
 Despite this, the back is also regularly associated with pain, being the second most common location in the adult body to experience pain.

-What does back physiotherapy involve?
+What does back injury physiotherapy involve?

 The back is a complex region of the body.
 Our trained staff can help identify what the problem might be.
 As physiotherapists, our job involves attending to injuries at any stage of the process and reversing the effects as well as teaching you how to prevent it from recurring.

-Primary Function of the Back
+What is the Primary Function of the Back?

 The main function of the back is to protect and hold together the spine, or vertebrae, which is essential for body movement.
 The back also supports body weight through correct posture, and provides additional protection for vital organs.